ethereum/EIPs/EIPS/eip-redeploy_same_contract.md

     Created: 2017-11-07

 ## Simple Summary
-Disclaimer: I only kinda know what I'm talking about
+Disclaimer: I hardly know what I'm talking about

 An address might be allowed to redeploy the exact same contract to the same address as a safeguard against contracts that were accidentally killed.

 ## Abstract
-The parity wallet was hacked and access to funds is locked because a library function was designed to terminate the wallet was used to kill the library itself.
+The parity wallet was hacked and access to funds is locked because a library function that was designed to terminate the wallet was used to kill the library itself.

 ## Motivation
 Create a mechanism for affected Parity wallets to recover funds.